mvolkmann/redux-easy/README.md

 // to state paths where path parts are separated by periods.
 // For example, zip: 'user.address.zipCode'.
 // When the value for a prop comes from a top-level state property
-// with the same name, the path can be an empty string, null, or undefined
+// with the same name, the path can be an empty string, null, or
-// and watch will use the prop name as the path. export default watch(MyComponent, {
+// undefined and `watch` will use the prop name as the path. export default watch(MyComponent, {
   user: '' // path will be 'user'
 });
 ```

-## Form Elements Tied to a State Path
+## Form Elements Tied to State Paths

 It is common to have `input`, `select`, and `textarea` elements
 with `onChange` handlers that get their value from `event.target.value`